A Wedding Planning Timeline

 Wedding Registry.
 If you already have the essentials covered, think about fun things to do that you could enjoy as a married couple.
 That would make for an awesome wedding gift.

 Bridesmaids dresses.
-Whether your girls will be wearing the same dress, or same fabric but in different styles, it’s time to make a decision and place an order.
+Whether your girls will be wearing the same dress or the same fabric but in different styles, it’s time to make a decision and place an order.

 Rentals.
 Chairs, glassware, linens, dance floor… the works.